Gan-Tu/CarND-Vehicle-Detection-and-Tracking/README.md

 You can also watch a demo video of this project [on my YouTube](https://youtu.be/ogwdGtVbd40)

-## Get the Code
-You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/car/vehicle-detection//p5-vehicle-detection-and-tracking.zip)

 ## Overview Pipeline

 The general steps of this project are the following: